Body shape: Fat distribution

 Estrogen causes fat to be stored in the buttocks, thighs, and hips in females.
 When females reach menopause and the estrogen produced by ovaries declines, fat migrates from their buttocks, hips and thighs to their waists.
 Later fat is stored in the belly, similar to males.
 Thus females generally have relatively narrow waists and large buttocks, and this along with wide hips make for a wider hip section and a lower waist–hip ratio compared to males.

 Estrogen increases fat storage in the body, which results in more fat stored in the female body.
 Body fat percentage guidelines are higher for females, as this may serve as an energy reserve for pregnancy.
-Males generally deposit fat around waists and abdomens (producing an "apple shape").
+Males generally deposit fat around their trunk and upper body (indicative of android fat distribution) but may display variations due to differences in genetics and hormones.

 Transgender men and those who begin masculinizing hormone therapy see body fat redistributed within 3–6 months.
 Within 5 years, testosterone may cause gynoid fat to be significantly reduced.
 Inversely, transgender women, or those who begin feminizing hormone therapy, experience the formation of gynoid fat along with natural breast development.